Jadakiss: 2001–2007: Solo career

+In 2004, Bill O'Reilly called Jadakiss a "smear merchant" due to lyrics in his hit song "Why?", in which Jadakiss lyrically implied George W. Bush coordinated the September 11 attacks, with the line "Why do niggas push pounds of powder?
+Why did Bush knock down the towers?"
+Jadakiss said the line was a metaphor for Bush administration not doing enough to stop the attacks.
+In the music video for "Why?", a man holds up a picket sign reading "Buck Fush" (a spoonerism of "Fuck Bush").
+O'Reilly took the position that the President should be allowed to sue Jadakiss for slander.
+The track was eventually banned on some radio stations or played with the lyrics in question censored.

+In 2005, Jadakiss released the 50 Cent diss track "Checkmate" under Ruff Ryders and Interscope as a promotional single on March 9, 2005.
+Despite releasing a single in 2005, Jadakiss focused on appearing on other artists' records.
+He contributed on records for Mariah Carey, Styles P, David Banner and also featured on Cuban Link's album Chain Reaction, appearing on the track "Talk About It".

 2009–2015: The Last Kiss and Top 5 Dead or Alive

 In 2009, Jadakiss released his much-delayed and anticipated third studio album, The Last Kiss.
 The first single, "By My Side" featuring Ne-Yo was released in October 2008.
 Two more singles, "Can't Stop Me" and "Death Wish" featuring Lil Wayne, were released in 2009.
 One more single, "Who's Real", featuring Swizz Beatz and OJ Da Juiceman released later that year.
 In 2010, Jadakiss left Roc-A-Fella records.
-In 2011, he was featured on two DJ Khaled tracks, one of them titled "It Ain't Over Til It's Over", featuring Mary J. Blige and Fabolous, and the remix of "Welcome to My Hood," also featuring Ludacris, Busta Rhymes, Twista, Mavado, Birdman, Ace Hood, Fat Joe, Game, Bun B and Waka Flocka Flame.
+In 2011, he was featured on two DJ Khaled tracks, one of them titled "It Ain't Over Til It's Over", featuring Mary J. Blige and Fabolous, and the remix of "Welcome to My Hood", also featuring Ludacris, Busta Rhymes, Twista, Mavado, Birdman, Ace Hood, Fat Joe, Game, Bun B and Waka Flocka Flame.
 On April 26, 2012, Jadakiss released his mixtape Consignment, hosted by DJ Drama.

-On June 4, 2013, Jadakiss released the first single from his by then upcoming fourth studio album, Top 5, Dead or Alive titled "Big Boy Dialogue", featuring vocals from The-Dream.
+On June 4, 2013, Jadakiss released the first single from his by then upcoming fourth studio album, Top 5 Dead or Alive titled "Big Boy Dialogue", featuring vocals from The-Dream.
 The album was scheduled to be released during September or October 2013, but after much delay, the album was finally released on November 20, 2015.
 It features guest appearances from Akon, Future, Jeezy, Lil Wayne, Ne-Yo, Nas, Nipsey Hussle, Styles P, Puff Daddy, Sheek Louch, Swizz Beatz, Wiz Khalifa and Young Buck, and was supported by 2 singles, "Jason" featuring Swizz Beatz, and Ain't Nothin' New featuring Ne-Yo and Nipsey Hussle.
 The album debuted at number 4 on the Billboard 200, and received positive reviews from critics.